giantswarm/releases/release-notes/app-catalog/app-platform-announcement.md

 ----------

-We encourage you to check out the app catalogs and try some of the apps there.
-You can also work with your Solution Engineer to create your own enterprise app catalog.
+We encourage you to check out the App Catalogs and try some of the apps there.
+You can also work with your Solution Engineer to create your own enterprise App Catalog.
 As always, feedback is welcome.

 We look forward to enabling you to build the cloud-native stack that is most useful to you with the Giant Swarm App Platform.